 All of our homes are registered with the Care Inspectorale Wales (CIW) and are inspected annually.
 All CIW Inspection reports are available on request - currently we have zero non-compliance notice or requirement issues across all out homes

 Yes.
 We hold policies with market leaders in the industry which ensure all of our staff and children, as well as the homes themselves (which are owned 100% by Genus Care) are protected fully.
 Details are available on request.

 Extremely low, in an industry which typically has a high turnover.
 We ensure teams remain constant to one home to encourage ownership and develop relationships between staff and young people and ensure our staff are made to feel valued.

 We can and do offer Outreach packages suited to the needs of the young person and their family/ circumstance.
 This is a non-profit making side of our service as we feel that support upon leaving us is something we have a moral obligation to give all of our young people.
 This is a service we mostly offer to and for young people who are making the move into a more independent placement.

 How do you ensure your homes are checked regularly and correctly?

-We have developed the Regulation 32/33 form to ensure we look inwardly at our homes to ensure they are operating on a level far above a minimum standard.
+We have developed the most robust and inwardly challenging Quality Assurance process in line with Regulations 73-78 & 80 of R.I.S.C.A 2016 form to ensure we look inwardly at our homes to ensure they are operating on a level far above a minimum standard.
 We have a small network of Independent Inspectors who have knowledge and experience across the sector who conduct some of these monthly visits.